-Distributions from HSLFI are evaluated at the time of distribution to determine if the distribution should be recorded as dividend income or a return of capital.
-Generally, the Company will not record distributions from HSLFI as dividend income unless there are sufficient accumulated tax-basis earnings and profit in HSLFI prior to distribution.
-Distributions that are classified as a return of capital are recorded as a reduction in the cost basis of the investment.
-For the three months ended March 31, 2020, HSLFI made no distributions classified as dividend income to the Company.
-For the three months ended March 31, 2019, HSLFI distributed \$0.2 million classified as dividend income to the Company.
+Distributions from HSLFI were evaluated at the time of distribution to determine if the distribution should be recorded as dividend income or a return of capital.
+Generally, the Company did not record distributions from HSLFI as dividend income unless there was sufficient accumulated tax-basis earnings and profit in HSLFI prior to distribution.
+Distributions that were classified as a return of capital were recorded as a reduction in the cost basis of the investment.
+For the period January 1, 2020 through April 21, 2020, HSLFI made no distributions classified as dividend income or a return of capital to the Company.
+For the three and six months ended June 30, 2019, HSLFI distributed \$0.3 million and \$0.5 million, respectively, classified as dividend income to the Company.